 2) Form good habits with my smartphone

 3) Get back in touch with and be more engaged with my real life (IE: regularly exercise and enjoy the outdoors, finally get around to studying Portuguese and spending more quality time with friends)

 You might be thinking: “Hold on just a second!
 I thought you said you manage social media pages like *ahem* Facebook?”

 I ended up fasting food almost the entire day today (Saturday).
 I know that this may seem like it coincides perfectly with my other fast but I didn’t plan on doing it.
-In fact, I’ve never really done an honest to goodness fast in my life.
-I’ve done the Daniel fast before but at least with that type of fasting you can still eat throughout the day, though there are diet restrictions.
+In fact, I’ve never really done an honest-to-goodness fast in my life.
+I’ve done the Daniel fast before but at least with that type of fasting, you can still eat throughout the day, though there are dietary restrictions.
 Anyway, because I fasted today, I was much more aware of the time and I was more focused than I have been in a long while.
-I can’t say that I accomplished a whole lot today but I had a much needed time of reflection.
+I can’t say that I accomplished a whole lot today but I had a much-needed time of reflection.

 As this fast comes to a close, I can definitely say that I’ve learned more than I thought I would.
 I knew that I had been selfish at times in the past few months but I didn’t realize that it had gotten this bad.
 I will re-join the Facebook world in just a couple of days but I won’t look at it the same way I did before.
 I hope to continue to work on my pride issue and do my best to get it under control.